-Though there is a similar skink in Indiana that is virtually identical in some life stages, it is first worth mentioning that many people confuse skinks with salamanders due to their similar form and shiny appearance.
+Though there is a similar skink in Indiana that is virtually identical in some life stages to the Five-Lined Skink, it is first worth mentioning that many people confuse skinks with salamanders due to their similar form and shiny appearance.
 Though the presence of scales, claws, and eyelids is a quick way to separate these reptiles from salamanders (which are amphibians), the differences in behavior and activity pattern are also quite stark.
 Most people encounter skinks climbing on buildings or skittering across the forest floor, in broad daylight during the warmer months.
 Skinks, like many other reptiles, are sun-loving creatures that thrive in warm and dry conditions and are inactive in cool and cloudy weather.
 Salamanders, on the other hand, are predominantly active in spring, fall, and even winter when conditions are cool and wet.
 Salamanders are frequently active on cool, rainy nights during the spring but otherwise seek cover under rocks, logs, or underground.
 Lizards and salamanders are so different that it would not be hyperbole to say that the conditions in which one thrives, might be fatal to the other.

-The broad-headed skink is a larger species, restricted to the forested hills of southern and west-central Indiana.
+The Broad-Headed Skink is a larger species, restricted to the forested hills of southern and west-central Indiana.
 Immature individuals are nearly identical, and juveniles of both species have bright blue tails.
-Adult broad-headed skinks grow to nearly twice the size of this species and breeding males have much more dramatically large red heads.
+Adult Broad-Headed Skinks grow to nearly twice the size of this species and breeding males have much more dramatically large red heads.
 To positively identify any individual under eight inches (20 cm) long, you must count the scales just above the mouth.
-Five-lined skinks have four scales between the eye and the nose while broad-headed skinks have five.
+Five-Lined Skinks have four scales between the eye and the nose while Broad-Headed Skinks have five.

 Though this lizard is found throughout Indiana, it is much more abundant in the southern half of the state.
 They are a forest-dwelling species, but their need for sun often pushes them toward forest openings and edges.
 Their occurrence is sporadic in central and northern Indiana where they are sometimes most abundant around old buildings and other sunny structures that are forest-adjacent.